omar-abdelgawad/fault-diag-svm/README.md

 # fault-diag-svm
-This repository contains a primitive analysis of vibration data from bearings that have two types of faults while building an svm for classification.\
+This repository contains a primitive analysis of vibration data from bearings that have two types of faults while building an svm for classification.
-Continue description here.\
 # Packages
 - Python Version: 3.9.12
 - Packages: matplotlib, numpy, pandas, scikit-learn, scipy, seaborn.